Skip to main content

 261

-Self-Billed Credit Note
+Self-billed Credit Note

-Sender → Receiver
+Sender → Recipient

 Buyer → Seller